 Community arts classes are offered for all ages at the Youngstown Cultural Arts Center by a wide variety of organizations and nonprofits.
 Visit our Community Classes page to see what’s available.

 Youngstown youth programs empower local youth through sustained arts-based learning experiences by collaborating to provide the space, people and resources necessary for youth to flourish in community, creativity, and self expression.
 Projects offer diverse after-school arts classes free of cost to ages 13-20, and teaching artists are hired individually and through the anchor tenant youth non profits.
 Visit our Youth Programs page to learn more.

-Youngstown’s programs would not be possible without the generous support of city, regional and national grants and organizations.
-In 2013, we received support from:
+Youngstown’s programs would not be possible without the generous support of city, regional and national grants and organizations:

 The Office of Arts & Cultural Affairs promotes the value of arts and culture in and of communities throughout Seattle.
 By fostering and investing in the creative contributions of our artist citizens to every facet of the community, we engage the creativity in every resident and build a healthy and vibrant Seattle.

 The Seattle Foundation is making the greater Seattle community a vital and healthy place to live, driving positive change on a range of local issues by working side by side with donors.
 Today, we are leading a countywide philanthropic agenda—A Healthy Community—which supports a complex fabric of issues including arts and culture, basic needs, economy, education, environment, health and wellness, and neighborhoods and communities.
 With new leadership, technology and community initiatives, we are charting a bold new course to ensure a bright future for all people who call this region home.